LETR Commemorative Run

 The Flame of Hope symbolizes Special Olympics’ bright vision: shining a light on the talents and abilities of people with intellectual disabilities.

-This July, the Flame of Hope will mark the first 50 years of Special Olympics — and light the way to a bright future of a welcoming and inclusive world for all.
+In July 2018, the Flame of Hope marked the first 50 years of Special Olympics — and lighted the way to a bright future of a welcoming and inclusive world for all.

-The flame will be lit in downtown Chicago on 20 July, the day the first Special Olympics International Games were held in 1968 at Soldier Field.
-A team of runners — with and without intellectual disabilities — will carry the torch along a four-mile course past Chicago’s scenic landmarks, parks and beaches along Lake Michigan.
+The flame was lit in downtown Chicago on 20 July, the day the first Special Olympics International Games were held in 1968 at Soldier Field.
+A team of runners — with and without intellectual disabilities —carried the torch along a 1.5 mile path passing Chicago’s scenic landmarks, parks and beaches along Lake Michigan.

-The run will conclude after entering Soldier Field, the grand stadium of the “Golden Age of Sports.”
-The Commemorative Run team will then deliver the torch for the ceremonial lighting of the Eternal Flame of Hope Monument.
+The run concluded after entering Soldier Field, the grand stadium of the “Golden Age of Sports.”
+The Commemorative Run team then delivered the torch to the ceremonial lighting of the Eternal Flame of Hope Monument.